 High Death Rate of Ghost Shrimp

-It may sound strange, especially after my words that they are hardy and can be hard to kill.
-But let me explain it.
+It may sound strange, especially after my words that they are hardy and can be hard to kill once established.
+Let me explain it.

 Tip: If you are about to buy Ghost shrimp, pay attention to their color and activity.
 Healthy shrimp are almost transparent and hyperdynamic.
 If they have milky color and lethargic behavior, it means that the water conditions and (or) transportation were unsuitable and very stressful to them.
 So, if you decide to buy them, be ready for possible quick die-off for some of them if not all.